PIX3LFLUX/HSmartKArt-EE/README.md

 	service.
 Normally set by default.
 * `HOME`: the home directory of `USER`.
 This will be the installation directory and the default directory when entering the JupyterLab environment.
 Normally set by default.
-* `MQTT_CLIENTID`: the MQTT client id used for the MQTT Bridge.
+* `MQTT_CLIENTID`: the MQTT client id used for the CAN-to-MQTT Bridge.
 This environment variable needs to be set manually.
 To make sure the environment variable is set on system startup create a script `mqttclientid.sh` in the directory `sudo nano /etc/profile.d/`.
-Copy following code for that script:
+	Copy following code into that script:
 	```bash
 	export MQTT_CLIENTID=MYID
 	```